In terms of its sheer variety and natural beauty, it’s tough to top Maine when it comes to ranking fishing states.

 If you’re looking for a lake to fish early in the season before the larger bodies of water freeze up, check out Little Ossipee.

-Located about 30 miles west of Portland, with a perimeter of only 12.7 miles, the lake is fairly easy to bounce around for anglers that don’t like staying in one spot.
+Located about 30 miles west of Portland, with a perimeter of only 12.7 miles, the lake is fairly easy to bounce around for anglers who don’t like staying in one spot.

 One intriguing element about Little Ossipee Pond is that it has quite a variety of species, from landlocked salmon and brook trout to smallmouth and largemouth bass and pickerel.